rubenanlo/tick-tock-diaper/README.md

 [] Link to personal profile

-[] The use of classes (incl., constructors and methods), arrays, ternary operators, conditional statements (e.g., if, switch), DOM manipulation, among other technical related aspects.
+[] The use of OOP, arrays, ternary operators, conditional statements (e.g., if, switch), loops, DOM manipulation, among other technical related aspects.

 ### Instructions